 A study recently published in the Journal of Cultural Diversity and Ethnic Minority Psychology has found that children as young as seven years old suffer the effects of discrimination.
 The study was conducted at UC Riverside by Tuppet Yates, a UC Riverside psychology professor, and Ana Marcelo, an assistant professor of psychology at Clark University.

-Studies in the past had determined that children at age seven could identify racism, but Yates and Marcelo’s study is the first to look at the impacts of discrimination on children younger than 10 years old.
+According to a child psychologist studies in the past had determined that children at age seven could identify racism, but Yates and Marcelo’s study is the first to look at the impacts of discrimination on children younger than 10 years old.
 The study focused on the experiences of discrimination of 172 seven-year-old children.
 Half of the group was boys and the other half was girls, and 56% of the children were Latino, 19% were black, and 25% were multiethnic-racial.

 The study started with Yates and Marcelo giving the children a definition of discrimination.
 They then asked the children a series of questions about if they had experienced certain situations because of the color of their skin, their culture or country of origin, or their language or accent.
 Despite Spanish being the second most-spoken language in the world, even children who speak Spanish have insults directed at them by peers and adults alike.
 The researchers asked questions that covered relationships with these peers, teachers, and general relationships.